gjurajl/lab/README.md

-# Simple ping-pong game made with python
+# Experimentation with python library to make 2d objects.